Claës Jöhncke: Awards and honors

 In 1961, at 20 years of age, Jöhncke earned Elite Sign No. 40 by the Swedish Golf Federation, on the basis of national team appearances and national championship performances.
-He still is the player with most appearances in the Swedish men's national amateur golf team, including discontinued events, like the yearly match between the national amateur team and a team representing the PGA of Sweden.
+He became the player with most appearances in the Swedish men's national amateur golf team, including discontinued events, like the yearly match between the national amateur team and a team representing the PGA of Sweden.

 As an amateur, Jöhncke was twice, 1967 and 1969, awarded Swedish Golfer of the Year, male and female, professional and amateur.
 At the time, there was a rule stating that a player not could be awarded more than two times.

 In June 1996, Jöhncke was ranked as 14th among the 50 best Swedish players ever, male or female, professional or amateur, by Svensk Golf, the official magazine of the Swedish Golf Federation, at the 50 years anniversary of the magazine.

 Private life

 Jöhncke was married to Madeleine Nessim, deceased in 2003 at 58 years of age, whose sister, Mona, was married to famous Swedish sports man, ice hockey player and golf entrepreneur, Sven Tumba, with whom Jöhncke was team mate, representing Sweden, at the 1970 Eisenhower Trophy in Madrid, Spain.

 Jöhncke moved to United States with his family in 1973, to work at the New York branch of the bank where he was employed in Sweden.
 Six years later he quit his bank job and started his own business, to later become a real estate developer and moved to North Palm Beach, Florida.
-He now resides in West Palm Beach.
+He later resided in West Palm Beach.

 Jöhncke and his wife had four children together, Anders, Christopher, Michelle and Peter.
 The youngest, Peter, became a professional golf trick artist, after first trying as a tournament professional on the European Challenge Tour.